pjones/emacsrc/README.md

     needed.
 See `lisp/modes.el` for more information.
 This makes a big difference for Emacs start-up time.

-  * `themes`: Custom color themes.

   * The `dot.emacs.el` file bootstraps all of this.

 ## Installation

-What to try this configuration out without having to change your existing configuartion in any way?
+Want to try this configuration out without having to change your existing configuartion in any way?

   1. Install the [Nix Package Manager](https://nixos.org/nix/)